 The display of physiological patterns reflective of an examinee's breathing activity.
 The respiratory waveform consists of inhalation and exhalation cycles.

 Response

-A physiological change to an applied stimulus that may be a diagnostic trend or phasic response.
+A physiological change to an applied stimulus that may be a phasic response or Peak-of-Tension (POT) trend response.

---Diagnostic trend response